Inside Sales: Why good call guides are built on storytelling

-In teleprospecting, it’s not just about what you “ask” prospects; it’s about when you ask them.
+In inside sales, it’s not just about what you “ask” prospects; it’s about when you ask them.

 But, I also believe in timing and sequence, as both can make or break conversion.